 William was politically active, and a crowded Inn afforded the opportunity to express his views.
 Earlier in 1779, when local countrymen were weakening in their support of America’s cause, William signed the Albemarle Declaration of Independence and most likely persuaded his patrons to follow suit.
 One can almost imagine the heated political discussions that took place over a tankard of ale or spiced rum.

 Townspeople may have considered country inns as the poorer sisters of city taverns, but William’s commodious dwelling rivaled the most elaborate accommodations in town.
 The two-story Inn featured an upstairs Assembly Room.
 This expansive space served as the social center of the Tavern, as well as for the countryside.
 It was large enough for dances and church services.
-Traveling magicians, guest doctors, and dentists would have shared their profits with the innkeeper for the use of this space.
+Traveling magicians, itinerant doctors, and dentists would have shared their profits with the innkeeper for the use of this space.
 Michie Tavern would also serve as a makeshift post office and school.

 The Tavern continued operation until the mid-1800s.
 Around the time of the Civil War, stagecoach travel had diminished and the building became the Michie’s private home.
 In 1910, the Tavern was sold out of the Michie family at an estate auction.
 For nearly 20 years, the Tavern remained as a home for John Via and his family.